modmore/docs/README.md

 The first time you want to build the assets, you'll need to run `npm install` in the root of the repository.
 This process may take some time.

+When building the site with `./build.sh`, it will create a symlink between html/themes/ and /themes/, allowing you view changes to the dist files without requiring to rebuild the site on every change.

-To build the CSS and to preview the changes, run `npm run build:css` and rebuild the static site using `./build.sh`.
+To build the CSS and to preview the changes, run `npm run build:css`.
 Likewise `npm run build:js` will build the javascript and `npm run build` will build all different things managed with npm.
-Rebuilding the static site is necessary on every change to the assets, as these are copied into the html folder and served from there.